jsim2010/partite/CONTRACT.md

 amendment
 : An object composed of:
-- an objective
+- an objective from the agenda
 - an edit
 : It can be enacted to indicate the edit shall be applied to the contract in order to resolve the objective.

 revision
 : An object composed of:
-- the edit that created the version
+- the edit that created the revision
-- the contract at a given time
+- the contract after the given edit was applied
 - a name

 1) A vote shall decide the following actions:
-  - a) a ratification of an objective
+  - a) the ratification of an objective
-  - b) an enactment of an amendment
+  - b) the enactment of an amendment
 2) If an objective ratification is affirmed, the objective is added to the agenda.
-6) If an amendment enactment is affirmed, the objective is removed from the agenda, the edit is applied, and a revision is created.
+3) If an amendment enactment is affirmed, the objective is removed from the agenda and a revision is created.

+---
+Need to go review everything below

-## VI) Report
+## V) Report

 submission
 : An object composed of: